UBCFormulaElectric/Git-Playground/README.md

 ![screenshots](screenshots/example-updated-readme-commit-dev-view.png)
 ![screenshots](screenshots/example-1-branch-1-commit.png)

-> If you forget to add the issue ID to the commit message, you can simply update the commit message with it by entering `git commit --amend -m "<New commit msg>"`
+> If you forget to add the issue ID to the commit message, you can simply update the commit message by entering `git commit --amend -m "<New commit msg>"` and force-pushing the updated commit by entering `git push -f`.

-11. Create a pull request by pressing the link "Create pull request" in the details section of the issue.
+11. Create a PR by pressing "Create pull request" in the issue's detail section.
 You can also do it manually on GitHub.

 12. Verify in Jira that 1 PR is open in the Development issue field.
 Your issue's status should have automatically transitioned from "In Progress" to "Under Review".
 You should also see a comment in the activity section confirming this status transition.